blog

 Best season for the Inca Trail

-The best time to trek the Inca Tail is the southern hemisphere’s winter (also the dry season), generally between May and September.
+The best time to trek the Inca Trail is the southern hemisphere’s winter (also the dry season), generally between May and September.
 Between November and March is the rainy season.
 Note: the Inca Trail is generally closed in February for maintenance work.

 WANT TO TREK THE INCA TRAIL?
 Check out these Inca Trail and Machu Picchu hiking tours.